maisken/lucson-mk1.maisken.com/README.md

 ![Variable speed resistor](/images/motor_speed_variable_resistor.jpg) | ![Motor](/images/motor.jpg)
 --- | ---
 *Variable resistor to tune motor speed.
 The black dial is the "TONO" one.* | *Motor seen from below.
-At its left, the spring-operated "disc inserted switch", made of two copper plates.
-The thermal switch (not depicted) looks much like the "disc inserted switch", but is normally closed, and opens by metal heat expansion.*
+At its left, the spring-operated "disc inserted switch", made of two copper plates.*

 ### The needle and its amplifier circuit
 The needle is mono, which matches with the single loudspeaker design.
 One needle wire is connected to ground;